DomainDrivenArchitecture/lineagos-fairphone/Guides/DegoogleLineageOs.md

 Do not trust Googles Browser
 1. Open Fdroid to install a Browser.
 We use Fennec ...
 2. Open Fennec and install "privacy badger" & mBlockOrigin as add-on.
+3. Drag your Fennec-App-Symbol to the Browserlocation (at the bottom of your screen) & remove chromium

 ## 7. Location Tracking